FP-45 Liberator Pistol

 What was the primary purpose of the FP-45 Liberator pistol?

-The FP-45 Liberator was designed primarily as a psychological warfare tool.
-The intent was to drop thousands into occupied territories for resistance fighters to use against enemy soldiers, aiming to assassinate them and capture their better weapons.
+The FP-45 Liberator was designed as a psychological warfare tool.
+The intent was to drop thousands into occupied territories for resistance fighters to use for assassinations and to acquire superior enemy weapons.

-The FP-45 Liberator was produced by the Guide Lamp Division of General Motors.
-Its design prioritized speed and low cost, with manufacturing completed in an astonishing 11-week period in 1942.
+The FP-45 Liberator pistol was produced by the Guide Lamp Division of General Motors.
+Its design prioritized speed and low cost, utilizing stamped steel parts.

-What are the key mechanical features of the Liberator pistol?
+What are the key mechanical features of the FP-45 Liberator?

-It's a single-shot pistol with a smoothbore barrel and no extractor.
-Loading involves manually pulling back the cocking piece, sliding the breech block, inserting a .45 ACP round, and closing the block.
+It is a single-shot pistol with a smoothbore barrel and no extractor.
+Loading involves pulling back the cocking piece, inserting a .45 ACP round, and closing the breech block.

 More General Videos You Might Like